Acery123/Acery123/README.md

-👋 Hi there, I'm Acery - also known as Acery123 or Ace.
+👋 Hi there, I'm Minhaj - also known as Acery123 or Ace.

 👀 I'm a passionate developer who loves working with Javascript and Typescript.
 I enjoy building responsive and dynamic web applications, and exploring new technologies to enhance my skills.